-- Advise the Michigan Infrastructure Council on a statewide water asset management strategy and the tools needed to implement a strategy for all water, sewer, and stormwater agencies and asset owners. - Promote and oversee the implementation of recommendations from the Regional Infrastructure Asset Management Pilot Program at a state level for water, sewer, and stormwater infrastructure.
+- Advise the Michigan Infrastructure Council on a statewide water asset management strategy and the tools needed to implement a strategy for all drinking water, wastewater, and stormwater agencies and asset owners. - Promote and oversee the implementation of recommendations from the Regional Infrastructure Asset Management Pilot Program at a state level for drinking water, wastewater, and stormwater infrastructure.

-By October 1, 2019, the council would have to develop a template for an asset management plan for use by water, sewer, and stormwater agencies submitting asset management plans to the council for approval.
+By October 1, 2019, the council would have to develop a template for an asset management plan for use by drinking water, wastewater, and stormwater agencies submitting asset management plans to the council for approval.
 The template must ensure that local asset management plans include the following components: